jfraymond/phitigra/README.md

 ## Features

   * positioning vertices with the mouse, adding edges and vertices
-  * can deal with undirected or directed graphs (but not multigraphs)
+  * can deal with undirected or directed graphs
   * changing the color of vertices and edges
   * easy export of the drawn graph for use with Sage
   * zoom in and zoom out
   * different layout options
   * step-by-step execution of a custom script on the drawn graph

+## Non-features

+  * does not work with multigraphs (multiple edges are not drawn)
+  * is not designed to handle large graphs

 ## Dependencies